-Separation and divorce are among life's most traumatic experiences, or adults there are increased rates of depression, substance abuse, suicidal behaviour, and anxiety.
+Separation and divorce are among life's most traumatic experiences, for adults there are increased rates of depression, substance abuse, suicidal behaviour, and anxiety.

-• By the time people reach the Family Law Courts stress, despair, anxiety, depression, and other forms of mental illness are common, along with anger and frustration, and frequently a sense of powerlessness.
+People accessing the Family Law Courts often experience stress, despair, anxiety, depression, and other forms of mental illness, along with anger and frustration, and frequently a sense of powerlessness.